 - When you're done with the settings, save and deploy the configuration profile to your devices.
 But bear in mind that the applications must be installed on the devices prior to the deployment of the kiosk profile.

 - Some apps don't work in the kiosk mode and some apps may show a dialog to the user on the first run.
-Therefore, we recommend testing the profile thoroughly on a few devices before deploying it to more devices.
+We recommend testing the profile thoroughly on a few devices before deploying it to more devices.
 On the test devices, you should ensure you see the Home button and try that you can start up the allowed applications as expected.
-It is also a good practice to restart the devices after the deployment and check that everything works properly.
+It is also recommended to restart the devices after the deployment and check that everything works properly.

 - You can only turn off the kiosk mode through the network from Miradore.
-Therefore, it is important to ensure that the devices in Kiosk mode are always able to connect to the Internet.
+It is important to ensure that the devices in Kiosk mode are always able to connect to the Internet.

 Troubleshooting & Frequently asked questions